 As more and more people called me gringo over the following weeks I continued to be offended at the insinuation that I was there to overthrow the Brazilian government by force.
 I kept having the same conversation where I tried to convince Brazilians that they were being rude by calling me a gringo.
 And every time that I did this I was met with the same innocent sounding response of “In Brazil gringo and estrangeiro have the same meaning of foreigner.”

-Every now and then I’ll meet a gringo fresh off the boat and I’ll ask them how they feel about being called a gringo.
+Every now and then I’ll meet a gringo who is fresh off the boat and I’ll ask them how they feel about being called a gringo.
 Most have no problem being called a gringo, but some take offense to the word like I did.
 They wish that Brazilians wouldn’t use the word gringo with them.
-Its not easy to change your interpretation of a word just because you hop on a plane and go to another country.
+But it’s easier said than done when it comes to accepting a new meaning for a word that you’ve only associated one meaning with for your entire life, just because you’ve hopped on a plane and landed in another country.

 How do You Define Yourself?